-In order to resolve this, we strongly suggest updating your device.
+To resolve this, we strongly suggest updating your device.
 Alternatively, you can back up your data and go for the factory reset.
-The latter option is the last resort as we all know how tedious can be setting up everything from a scratch.
+The latter option is the last resort as we all know how tedious can be to set up everything from scratch.

 4. The Galaxy A51 won’t update